10 Free Keyword Research Tools

 Google using LSI keywords was a way to remove ambiguity (tech company vs. fruit) and improve relevance.

-The WooRank Advanced Review is a great SEO audit and reporting tool.
+WooRank provides a great SEO audit and reporting tool.
 It's also a really helpful keyword research tool.

-If you sync your advanced review with your Google Search Console from the Settings page, you'll find the top search queries that drive traffic to your websites.
+If you sync your account with your Google Search Console from the Settings page, you'll find the top search queries that drive traffic to your websites.

 You can use this data to find keywords that you already rank for, then improve your content and better optimize your pages with these keywords in mind.